tinama13/373final/README.md

 **TV** – *Interactive Drawing: Precise stylus input enables real-time drawing and annotation on a large display.*

-**Drywall** – *Smart Wall Interface: Turns any wall into an interactive control panel—ideal for home automation or presentations.*
+**Drywall** – *Smart Wall Interface: Turns any wall into an interactive control panel, ideal for home automation or presentations.*

 **Cardboard** – *Projected Game Surface: Combines projection and touch sensing to create a portable, low-cost interactive gaming setup.*